Kekec's Tricks

 This is the last of three in the Jože Gale film series about Kekec and has two previous parts: Kekec from 1951 and Good Luck, Kekec (Srečno, Kekec!) from 1963.

 Plot

-In the third and the last part of the film trilogy about Kekec (Zlatko Krasnič), evil wild poacher Bedanec (Polde Bibič) appears again.
-Kekec and his friends are there to chase and hunt Bedanec again and sent him far away.
-Bedanec catches Brincelj (Milorad Radovič) and Rožle (Boris Ivanovski).
-Very brave Kekec saves both of them with the help of his wisdom and tricks Bedanec, who catches in his own trap that he set.
+The evil poacher Bedanec, a character from the previous instalments, appears again.
+Kekec and his friends chase and hunt Bedanec again and drive him away.
+Nevertheless Bedanec catches Brincelj and Rožle.
+The brave Kekec saves both of them with the help of his wisdom and tricks Bedanec, who gets caught in one of his own traps he set.